ibm-cloud-docs/sap/sap-partners-veeam.md

 * **Storage**. {{site.data.keyword.IBM_notm}} {{site.data.keyword.blockstorageshort}} Endurance block storage with LUN's from 1 TB to 2 TB, 0.25 IOPS/GB performance level is recommended for hosting the Veeam backup repository.
 You are encouraged to thoroughly test other performance levels before selecting the performance storage level for your production Veeam repository.

-    [The Restore Point Simulator](https://rps.dewin.me/) can be used to help estimate your Veeam backup storage needs.
+    [The Restore Point Simulator](https://rps.dewin.me/){: external} can be used to help estimate your Veeam backup storage needs.

 * **Throughput**.
 For the initial full backup, Veeam ignores empty or deleted VM storage blocks.
 For example, if a VM has been allocated 1 TB of storage, thin or thick provisioned, and only consumes 450 G, Veeam only processes 450 G for that VM.
 For ongoing incremental backups, Veeam only processes VM data blocks changed since the last backup.